 Dr. Chung has a strong clinical interest in treating all aspects of venous disease, especially in the minimally invasive treatment of varicose veins.
 Her other clinical interests encompass abdominal aortic aneurysms, aortic dissections, carotid artery disease, hemodialysis access, peripheral vascular disease, limb salvage, iliocaval reconstruction for occlusive disease, and deep vein thrombosis.
 She is adept at both minimally invasive and open techniques to treat all vascular arterial and pathology.

 Jonathan Rubin, MD

-Jonathan Rubin, MD is an attending vascular surgeon in the Division of Vascular Surgery at NYU Winthrop Hospital.
+Jonathan Rubin, MD is an attending vascular surgeon who is board-certified in surgical critical care and general surgery.
 Dr. Rubin graduated from Lehigh University, Summa Cum Laude, Phi Beta Kappa, with a Bachelor of Arts in Molecular Biology and he earned his Doctor of Medicine at SUNY Downstate.
 He completed his general surgery residency at Nassau University Medical Center.
 Thereafter, he completed fellowships in Surgical Critical Care at Yale New Haven Hospital and his vascular surgery fellowship at Newark Beth Israel Medical Center.
-In addition to his vascular surgery boards, he is board certified in surgical critical care and general surgery.

 Dr. Rubin has been in private practice since 2011, and has accumulated a great wealth of experience dealing with vascular surgery patients and their unique problems.
 He is skilled in a wide range of both endovascular and open surgical techniques.
 Interventions performed include venous interventions including DVT thrombolysis, carotid endarterectomy, peripheral angioplasty/stenting and bypass surgery, dialysis access surgery, aortic aneurysm repair and wound care management.